 · Currently, the structure of industry is in a period of transformation (from a capital-intensive industry to a knowledge-intensive industry).
 Japan’s strength can be demonstrated in a capital-intensive industry, but a new knowledge-intensive industry is yet to be nurtured.

-· A chain of events such as the collapse of the bubble and deflating assets, the Asian currency crisis and financial bankruptcy are occurring amid changing competitive conditions.
+· A chain of events (the collapse of the bubble and deflating assets, the Asian currency crisis, and financial bankruptcy) are occurring amid changing competitive conditions.
 However, I am not pessimistic.

 · Strong effort and will on the part of individuals is required to address this situation.
 Concretely, if we exercise entrepreneurship and bring out the creation of new value and innovation, we can break out of this situation.
 The important thing is to create an environment to make it possible.”

 Then the debate got going, but with most of the opinions coming from the UK side.
 Those from the Japan side were not yet trying to comment.

 After a while, the Ambassador read out his next question.
 “How do you think the UK and Japan can cooperate with each another?”

 Mr. Nishi from ASCII said that Japan needs to import UK culture, so I raised my hand again and in a few minutes offered the following:

 “GLOBIS is actually importing an approach to education from the UK.
 After we launched a private business school using materials from Harvard Business School (here I was engaging in a little promotion), we established a tie-up with Leicester University, and we are now offering a UK MBA program in Japan.”

 On hearing this, Tony Blair remarked, “Oh!
 Leicester…” (Yes!)

 I continued, “The students are pleased to be receiving a UK education, and we predict a solid increase going forward.”
 I closed my comment by adding, “It is most desirable that UK-Japan cultural exchange can take place through education.”

 This was very well received by the UK side.